New versions of Newton method: step-size choice, convergence domain and under-determined equations: Special Cases

-It is not hard to see that Assumptions $\mathbf{A}'', \mathbf{B}''$ hold on the entire space $\R^n$ and Algorithm~1 converges, with Theorem~3 and Corollary~1 providing rate of convergence.
-The rate of convergence depends on estimates for $L, \mu$ which can be written as functions of $\mu_\varphi, M$ and singular values of matrix $C$ with rows $c_i$.
-However the special structure of the problem allows to get much sharper results.
+It is not hard to see that Assumptions $\mathbf{A}, \mathbf{B}$ hold on the entire space $\R^n$ and Algorithm~1 converges, with Theorem~\ref{thm:alg1-exact} and Corollary~\ref{cor:alg1-simple-bound} providing rate of convergence.
+The rate of convergence depends on estimates for $\mu, L$, which can be written as functions of $\mu_\varphi, L_\varphi$ and minimal and maximal singular values $\sigma_{\min}, \sigma_{\max}$ of matrix $C$ with columns $c_i$ (we suppose that $C$ has full rank, thus $\sigma_{\min}>0$).
+Indeed after simple calculations {(see expression for $g'(x)$ with $C$ below)} we get